What do you do with a pastors’ kid who has gone wild? Why do children of ministry staff so commonly fall away from their faith?

 “I am a PK and it’s a sorry fact that I can never say ‘was’ one.
 The expectations are unreal and you never live your own life.
 A PK will forever be under the scope and judgment—from the day he or she is born.
 You make a mistake, even a simple one that many ‘normal’ people make in life, and it’s not just your fault: It travels up the chain and people see it as your parents’ fault also.
 Half of PKs wouldn’t turn their backs on faith if they’d simply been treated as regular human beings and not some kind of God-chosen kid.
 If I could relive another life I would forsake it all.
 There isn’t one good thing that came out of it.
 Yes, I believe there’s a God, but for many of us he’s not worth chasing or loving.”

-Love them.
 The PKs in your ministry need unconditional love just like every other child does.
-Show and speak love to them through your actions and words.
-They want to know you love them, not because of who their fathers or mothers are, but because of who they are as individuals.
+They want to know you love them, not because of who their parents are, but because of who they are.
 Don’t mistreat their parents.
 With leadership comes criticism, pressure, even slander.
 Don’t be the source of it.
-Even if their parents shield them, PKs can sense when there’s strife.
 Promote unity, and stand behind your pastor and ministry leaders.

 “I’m a PK and I’m not going to lie, I was scarred by the church growing up…Christians can be really mean.
 My dad tried to do everything right.
 In fact, when faced with adversity in the church, he pushed through it doing everything he could to keep the church and its people intact.
 There were so many times when I’d come home from school and he’d be crying in the garage because he didn’t want us to hear.
 I vowed to never marry a minister, much less become one.”